-NOTE: Where an employee is receiving overaward payments such that the employee's base rate of pay is higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see ss.16 and 90 of the Act).
+NOTE: Where an employee is receiving over-award payments such that the employee's base rate of pay is higher than the rate specified under this award, the employee is entitled to receive the higher rate while on a period of paid annual leave (see sections 16 and 90 of the Act).

-20.4 Annual leave in advance
+26.4 Annual leave in advance

-- (a) An employer and employee may agree in writing to the employee taking a period of paid annual leave before the employee has accrued an entitlement to the leave. - (b) An agreement must: - (i) state the amount of leave to be taken in advance and the date on which leave is to commence; and
+- (a) An employer and employee may agree in writing to the employee taking a period of paid annual leave before the employee has accrued an entitlement to the leave. - (b) An agreement must:

-(ii) be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian.
+- state the amount of leave to be taken in advance and the date on which leave is to commence; and - (ii) be signed by the employer and employee and, if the employee is under 18 years of age, by the employee's parent or guardian.

-Note: An example of the type of agreement required by clause 20.4 is set out at Schedule J. There is no requirement to use the form of agreement set out at Schedule J.
+NOTE: An example of the type of agreement required by clause 26.4 is set out at Schedule H-Agreement to Take Annual Leave in Advance.
+There is no requirement to use the form of agreement set out at Schedule H-Agreement to Take Annual Leave in Advance.

-- (c) The employer must keep a copy of any agreement under clause 20.4 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 20.4, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.
+- (c) The employer must keep a copy of any agreement under clause 26.4 as an employee record. - (d) If, on the termination of the employee's employment, the employee has not accrued an entitlement to all of a period of paid annual leave already taken in accordance with an agreement under clause 26.4, the employer may deduct from any money due to the employee on termination an amount equal to the amount that was paid to the employee in respect of any part of the period of annual leave taken in advance to which an entitlement has not been accrued.

-20.5 Close down periods-dental and medical practices
+26.5 Close down periods-dental and medical practices